icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 Comparing overall volume and area (sum of all lakes), in percent.
 Again, area is virtually the same, volume is substantially different.
-We will have to accept this difference between Globathy and a frequently used reference product (HydroLakes) for the shake of coherence between morphological parameters (that is, using only Globathy estimates instead of merging Dmax from Globathy with Area and Dmean from HydroLakes)
+We will have to accept this difference between GLOBathy and a frequently used reference product (HydroLAKES) for the shake of coherence between morphological parameters (that is, using only GLOBathy estimates instead of merging Dmax from GLOBathy with Area and Dmean from HydroLAKES)

 ``` r
 (sum(V_Khazaei)-sum(HydroLakes$Vol_total)*0.001)/(sum(HydroLakes$Vol_total)*0.001)*100